eggggo/EquiBind/README.md

 success.txt - contains the index (in the file ligands.sdf) and name of every molecule for which inference succeeded.\
 output.sdf - contains the conformers produced by EquiBind in .sdf format.

+# (Reverse?)
+Screening ligand against a PDBBind protein dataset

+    python screen.py --config=configs_clean/screen.yml

+The PDBBind receptor set and ligand to be screened against the set are specified in the screen.yml config file.

 # Reproducing paper numbers